mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 foot on the ground, he must give all traditional honors to the landowner.

-**Clan Hospitality:** There is a strong tradition that ‘the clan takes care of its own’.
-If members of a Traveller’s clan live on a particular world, they will offer free food and lodging and provide a Middle Passage ticket upon a Difficult (10+) Persuade check.
+**Clan Hospitality:** There is a strong tradition that 'the clan takes care of its own'.
+If members of a Traveller's clan live on a particular world, they will offer free food and lodging and provide a Middle Passage ticket upon a Difficult (10+) Persuade check.
 Outcasts or Travellers who have been Outcasts are not extended this hospitality.

-Referees can determine the presence of an Aslan’s clan on a world through materials they have previously prepared; alternatively, roll 10+ on 2D, modified by the Clan Presence table.
+Referees can determine the presence of an Aslan's clan on a world through materials they have previously prepared; alternatively, roll 10+ on 2D, modified by the Clan Presence table.